You finally made up your mind and got the dog?

 The size of your dog is the determining factor here.
 You also should probably buy a crate your dog can grow into – no one wants to be changing crates every six months.
 Also, get a divider panel so you can adjust the size of the crate as your dog grows bigger.

 Dog crates have various sizes.
 The crate should be big enough for the dog to lay down and stretch to its full length.
-Make sure they also can stand up without its head hitting the topmost frame.
+Make sure they also can stand up without their head hitting the topmost frame.

 It would be wise to use a dog size chart when picking a crate.
 The crate also must not be too large.
 Otherwise, your dog might decide to use one side for potty and the other side as a sleeping area.

 You need to ensure that the crate has no appendages that can hurt, strangle, or choke your dog.
-You also need to ensure the crate is not too narrow, as your dog can get agitated, stressed or ill because of the feeling of confinement.
+You also need to ensure the crate is not too narrow, as your dog can get agitated, stressed, or ill because of the feeling of confinement.

 The Final Woof